daido1976/jobcan-checker-script/README.md

 # jobcan-checker-script

-This script checks the jobcan for me.
+This script outputs how much overtime work this month.

 ## Usage